shakedown/react-big-scheduler/README.md

 #### SchedulerData.behaviors.getDateLabelFunc

-Used to resolve the locale string of date label of Scheduler component.(Refer to the [getDateLabel](https://github.com/StephenChou1017/react-big-scheduler/blob/master/src/behaviors.js) func for example)
+Used to resolve the locale string of date label of Scheduler component.

-### 3.SchedulerData.config(See the [config.js](https://github.com/StephenChou1017/react-big-scheduler/blob/master/src/config.js) for details.)
+### 3.SchedulerData.config.

 #### schedulerWidth